Giving hints and feedback to the test-taker

 Specifying the correct number of answers

-You can specify the minimum and maximum number of answers the Test-taker will be asked to provide (before he can continue to the next question) in the Allowed Choices boxes (depending on the type of interaction, this is sometimes labeled Number of associations/matches).
-By default these are empty, which means the test-taker can include as many (or as few) answer options as he likes.
-(Setting the minimum to 0 allows the test-taker to skip the question.)
+You can specify the minimum and maximum number of answers the Test-taker will be asked to provide (before he can continue to the next question).
+Depending on the type of interaction, this is either called Allowed Choices boxes or Number of associations/matches.
+For more information on configuring this feature, see Placing constraints on the response.

-If you would like to put a text in the fields the test-taker is supposed to fill in, such as “Write your answer here”, enter it in the Placeholder Text field.
+If you would like to put instructional text in the field(s) the test-taker is supposed to fill in, such as “Write your answer here”, enter it in the Placeholder Text field.
+This feature is generally used for Text Entry interaction.

 Giving hints about the text length